Nineteen Percent Grey

 Jake Eskridge’s portraiture captures the casual beauty in everyday moments.
 Through his “fly on the wall” approach, Jake embraces the quiet, unspoken rhythm of rural life, subtly focusing on the intimate intersections of the people around him.
 His images serve as a meditation on life’s passing moments, offering a photograph as a gesture of empathy and care.

 The proposition of Nineteen Percent Grey is a disturbance in the balance between light and dark.
-Challenging the binary of the camera’s-imposed systemization of light, these four artists throw us into their experimental and frantic recording of too much light over two semesters in the darkroom.
+Challenging the binary of the camera’s-imposed systemization of light, these artists throw us into their experimental and frantic recording of light over two semesters in the darkroom.
 Too much light, or an overexposure, can be blinding, obscuring any predicable or single interpretation of their images.
 Through their diverse practices—whether it be the quiet observation of daily movements, the experimental inquiry of light, or the creation of worlds both eerie and sublime—they invite us to look more closely, to question what we think we know, and to consider how light, in its many forms, shapes our understanding of reality.
 As their instructor, I am proud to present these works that reflect not only their hard work in the darkroom these last two semesters, but also their collective commitment to experimenting with the medium of photography.

 An Exhibition by Darkroom Photography II students of McHenry County College